catsclaw/triumphweb/content/play/covid.md

 same location as before. <!--more --> We hope — along with the rest of the world — that it will be possible to gather safely at that time.

-Obviously, we have no better information that you do as to what the world will actually look like.
+Obviously, we have no better information than you do as to what the world will actually look like.
 The safety of our players and our organizers is our top priority; we will be monitoring all recommended guidelines and following them to ensure as safe an event as possible.
 We are very optimistic that we will be